jccamargo94/lilo-test/README.md

 # Lilo Interview Challenge

 This repository contains the solutions for the Lilo take-home interview challenge.
-P

 ## How to Run the Solutions

 This guide provides step-by-step instructions to set up the environment and run the solutions for both questions.